gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

 ### 2. The `run` Method and Orchestration Loop

-The `run` method will prepare the logger and initial parameters, then hand off to a private orchestration method that contains the main loop.
+The `run` method will prepare the logger and initial parameters and then enter the main orchestration loop.
+This is where the core logic of the executor lives.

 ```typescript
 // Inside DryRunExecutor class...